PlanetLive/LinearA/disc/README.md

 <span style="font-size:1.2em;">**Listen (use drums), we are bound to meet again, so no reason to be troubled today.**</span>

-Because of the spring rain, we can switch to relaying drum signals between boats.
+Because of the spring rain, we can switch to relaying drum signals between boats and land.

 The weather may be a barrier, but I will see you soon.